 I don’t hesitate to say yes when he asks.
 Not because I want to spend my evening cooking and helping with homework and making sure they get to bed on time.
 I say yes because I like seeing my nephews and I want to be a fantastic aunt.

-When they come visit me, which is usually once a month, the kids know we will go shopping at the mall.
+When they come to visit me, which is usually once a month, the kids know we will go shopping at the mall.
 I will take them swimming and we will eat all the foods they like to eat.
-In return, I get to be the fun adult without the daily responsibility.
+In return, I get to be the fun adult without daily responsibility.

 We get jobs to pay our bills.
 We want a certain lifestyle and do what we must to acquire it.

 People get married and have families to fulfill their needs.
 My needs are different.
 I need plenty of space to myself.
 I need to pursue my path.
 I happen to view much of domestic life as a distraction.